isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 The result of `pb2->id() == "D"` is actually implementation defined.
 We added it to warn of the dangers of home-brew RTTI.
-This code may work as expected for years, just to fail on a new machine, new compiler, or a new linker that does not unify character literals.
+This code might work as expected for years, just to fail on a new machine, new compiler, or a new linker that does not unify character literals.

 If you implement your own RTTI, be careful.

 ##### Exception

-If your implementation provided a really slow `dynamic_cast`, you may have to use a workaround.
+If your implementation provided a really slow `dynamic_cast`, you might have to use a workaround.
 However, all workarounds that cannot be statically resolved involve explicit casting (typically `static_cast`) and are error-prone.
 You will basically be crafting your own special-purpose `dynamic_cast`.
 So, first make sure that your `dynamic_cast` really is as slow as you think it is (there are a fair number of unsupported rumors about)